vitalijr2/swayshot/readme.md

 # swayshot #

+Screenshot helper for [sway][].

-Print screen helper for [sway][] adds keyboard shortcuts for screenshots:
+It adds keyboard shortcuts to take screenshot:

 * **Print Scr** for whole screen
 * **Alt + Print Scr** for a focused window